 In the cold winter months, duck into the charming little Fernery, a period glass greenhouse beloved by Victorians, for a warming glimpse of lush, green growth.
 The Rose Garden peaks in June.

-Youngsters love to visit Ariel and Titania, the pair of resident Royal Swans at the pond, hunt for the dinosaur in the Fernery and visit the creek-side log cabin.
+Youngsters love to visit Flora and Fauna, the pair of resident swans at the pond, hunt for the dinosaur in the Fernery and visit the creek-side log cabin.

 In the neighborhood

 Restaurants & Dining